tfogo/mongodb-go-tutorial/README.md

 ## Next steps

-You can.
-MongoDB Go Driver is available on [GoDoc.
-Questions can be asked through the mongo-go-driver Google Group and bug reports should be filed against the Go project in the MongoDB JIRA.
-Your feedback on the Go driver is greatly appreciated.
+You can view the final code from this tuoprial in [this GitHub repository]().
+Documentation for the MongoDB Go Driver is available on [GoDoc]().
+If you have any questions, please get in touch in the [mongo-go-driver Google Group](https://groups.google.com/forum/#!forum/mongodb-go-driver).
+Please file any bug reports on the Go project in the [MongoDB JIRA](https://www.google.com/url?q=https%3A%2F%2Fjira.mongodb.org%2Fprojects%2FGODRIVER&sa=D&sntz=1&usg=AFQjCNEOEt6d3ZNOMKzmT23RYOVYdjSD6g).
+We would love your feedback on the Go Driver, so please get in touch with us to let us know your thoughts.